rohantilva/Google-Like-Question-Answering-System/checkpoint-3.md

 * The cosine similarity of the TF IDF vectors of the question and the answer candidate (measuring how many terms overlap, weighted by their IDF)

-There are months of features that could, and have, been defined.
+There are months of features that could be, and have been, defined.
 You are encouraged to look through the question answering academic literature in the course of the final project to determine useful potential features.
 For this checkpoint you need to at least implement cosine similarity of the question and the answer candidate as a feature.

 Submit an Issue .pdf with a reference to the salient commit, and with a small table of your results, which should be: